Table of Contents

 What You’ll Need to Jumpstart Your Car

-In order to jump your car you’ll need a pair of jumper cables.
+In order to jumpstart your car you’ll need a pair of jumper cables.
 It’s a good idea to keep these in your vehicle at all times.
 In most cases they can fit under a seat or in the same place you have your spare tire.
 You’ll want to make sure your cables are thick and insulated.
 The metal clamps on either side should be kept clean.
+This is all very vital in knowing how to jumpstart your car!

 You’ll also need another car with a battery that can lend some charge to yours.
 Call a buddy or ask a stranger (if you feel safe doing so) to give you a jump.

-Some quick safety tips before we get started:
+Some quick safety tips before we get a jumpstart:

 - It’s vital to keep the clamps on the cables from coming in contact with each other or anything metal under the hood besides the battery terminals.
 If the clamps touch on accident it could short-circuit the electrical system of the car giving the jump.

 - Make sure that the batteries are the same size and voltage before getting started.
-Serious damage can happen if one battery is different than the other.
+Serious damage can happen if one battery is different than the other during a jumpstart.

 - Check for battery discharge or leaks.
-If there are leaks, do not jump the car.
+If there are leaks, do not jumpstart the car.
 This could lead to a fire.

 - If you smoke, put any cigarettes out before jumping your car.
 The smallest spark can light highly flammable liquid on fire and cause an explosion.